 Several months after earning her PhD, Joan gave birth to her and Ben’s beautiful baby boy.
 Submerged in the joys of newfound parenthood, her beloved elderly parents also came calling.
 As their health concerns mounted, Joan became their full time caregivers - loving every moment of all the many joys, tribulations, and yes, also heartaches.
 Her once busy teaching schedule took a backseat to her caregiving and personal expressions of time and love.

-Now, in 2017, encouraged by the strength of family and friends – and with an adorably precocious 9-year-old boy in the mix, Joan’s new 20th Anniversary Yoyoga comes to you reborn and diamond cut.
-In it are weekly updates to refresh and renew in Meditation Mondays.
-There are also revolving Yoga Postures, The Yo Joan Advice Column back stronger than ever, and new delightful reading opportunities galore for all ages!
+Now, in 2018, encouraged by the strength of family and friends – and with an adorably precocious 10-year-old boy in the mix, Joan’s new 20th Anniversary Yoyoga comes to you reborn and diamond cut with new delightful reading opportunities galore for all ages!

 Pull up a chair.
 Let us get re-e-acquainted, nestle together with some hot tea and honey, breathe deeply and fully...